schneebergerlab/plotsr/README.md

 ## Inputs requirements
 #### Minimal requirements
-1. Chromosome-level assemblies or chromosome length information for the genomes to be compared
+1. Chromosome-level assemblies for the genomes to be compared
 2. Pairwise structural annotations between genomes

 For example, if genomes A, B, and C are to be visualised in this order, then structural annotations of A vs B and B vs C genome comparisons would be required.